CjDave/Plugin.YoutubeLibrary/README.md

   */
 ```
 With this you are able to form Json objects</br>
-Example: The equivalent of this Json
+Example: The code equivalent of this Json
 ```yaml
 {
   "contentDetails": {